Skip to content

 llama.cpp CLI ⭐⭐⭐ (Hard) Raw performance & control

-• Start with Ollama if you just want to see what the fuss is about.
+• Start with Ollama if you just want something running today.

-• Try LM Studio if you want to browse models visually.
+• Reach for LM Studio if you'd rather browse models visually first.